-Could your old content be scaring away visitors?
+Could your outdated content be scaring away visitors?

 When we think about Spring Cleaning, most people imagine dusting shelves, clearing out closets, or everyone’s favorite: washing baseboards.